Tommy7-8/Data-Science-Project/README.md

 ## Usage
 python main.py

+## Runtime
+Due to the large sample and the expanding-window walk-forward training for all ME1–ME10 portfolios (returns and volatility, LR and GB), a full run of the pipeline typically takes **around 1 hour** on a standard modern laptop.

 ## Expected Output
 Full pipeline execution including:
 - Data download from the Kenneth R. French Data Library
 - Feature construction (lagged returns, rolling volatility, factor lags)
 - Training LR and GB models for returns and volatility
+- Aggregating per-decile forecast metrics into `results/forecast_metrics/forecast_metrics_summary.txt`
 - Building prediction panels for ME1–ME10
 - Running LR and GB mean–variance allocations
 - Evaluating realized performance with turnover limits and transaction costs